chandrasekarnarayana/foodspec/docs/releasing.md

+> **Audience:** Developers and maintainers
+> This page documents internal release/versioning steps; it is not required for normal users.

 # Release & versioning

 FoodSpec versions are tracked in `__version__` and `pyproject.toml`.
 Releases are published to PyPI and tagged on GitHub.